skynav/ttt/README.md

 ## Notes

- * At present, `TTV` is being developed using the following versions of tools:
+ * At present, `ttv` is being developed using the following versions of tools:

 <pre>
     $ java -version